LeMyst/WikibaseIntegrator/README.md

 # The Core Parts #

-WikibaseIntegrator supports two modes it can be operated in, a normal mode, updating each item at a time and, a fast run mode, which is preloading some data locally and then just updating items if the new data provided is differing from what is in Wikidata.
-The latter mode allows for great speedups when tens of thousand of Wikidata items need to be checked if they require updates but only a small number will finally be updated, a situation usually encountered when keeping Wikidata in sync with an external resource.
+WikibaseIntegrator supports two modes in which it can be used, a normal mode, updating each item at a time, and a fast run mode, which preloads some data locally and then just updates items if the new data provided differs from Wikidata.
+The latter mode allows for great speedups when tens of thousands of Wikidata elements need to be checked for updates, but only a small number will eventually be updated, a situation typically encountered when synchronising Wikidata with an external resource.

 ## Entity manipulation ##

-WikibaseIntegrator supports Item, Property, Lexeme and MediaInfo manipulation through these classes :
+WikibaseIntegrator supports Item, Property, Lexeme and MediaInfo manipulation through these classes:

 * wikibaseintegrator.entities.item.Item
 * wikibaseintegrator.entities.property.Property